The projector algorithm: a simple parallel algorithm for computing Voronoi diagrams and Delaunay graphs: A detailed description of the projector algorithm

-If $L_1=L_2$, then both endpoints are located on the same line.
-This corresponds to the case where \eqref{eq:B_lambda} has infinitely many solutions.
-In this case there is no vertex in the corresponding cone (perhaps one of the endpoints $p+T_i$ is a vertex, but this vertex will be found later using the neighbor subface).
-Hence we can finish with the current subface and go to the other ones.
-Such a case is implicit in Figure \ref{fig:SimplexEuclidConePhase1} when the rays are shot in the directions of the first and third corners of the simplex and hit $L_1$.
+If \beqref{eq:B_lambda} has infinitely many solutions, then $L_1=L_2$ (and vice versa).
+Hence both endpoints are located on the same line.
+In this case there is no vertex in the corresponding wedge (perhaps one of the endpoints $p+T_i$ is a vertex, but this vertex will be found later using the neighbor subedge: see Lemma \bref{lem:FoundVerticesEndpoint}).
+Hence we can finish with the current subedge and go to the other ones.
+Such a case is implicit in Figure \bref{fig:projectorEuclidWedgePhase1} when the rays are shot in the directions of the first and third corners of the projector and hit $L_1$.